zhiming99/rpc-frmwrk/README.md

 5. This [wiki](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-get-Helloworld-run%3F) has some detail information.

 #### Development
-`rpc-frmwrk` supports two approaches for distributed application development.
+`rpc-frmwrk` can generate skelton systems for different system architectures.
-1. The classic RPC. `rpc-frmwrk` has an `interface description language`, [`ridl`](https://github.com/zhiming99/rpc-frmwrk/tree/master/ridl/README.md) to help you to generate the skelton code rapidly.
+1. The micro-service RPC. `rpc-frmwrk` has an `interface description language`, [`ridl`](https://github.com/zhiming99/rpc-frmwrk/tree/master/ridl/README.md) to help you to generate the skeleton code in one second.
 Examples can be found [here](https://github.com/zhiming99/rpc-frmwrk/tree/master/examples#generating-the-example-program-of-hellowld).
+The advantage is that you can deploy new services on the fly, as well as shutting down some of them.
+2. The single-app RPC. `ridlc` can also generate skelton code in the form of the classic client/server program.
+The advantage is it has much better performance.
-2. Programming with [`rpcfs`](https://github.com/zhiming99/rpc-frmwrk/tree/master/fuse#the-introduction-to-fuse-integration-and-the-rpcfs-filesystem).
-The `ridl` compiler can generate a pair of filesystems for server and client respectively with the `ridl` file.
+3. Programming with [`rpcfs`](https://github.com/zhiming99/rpc-frmwrk/tree/master/fuse#the-introduction-to-fuse-integration-and-the-rpcfs-filesystem).
+The `ridlc` can generate a pair of filesystems for server and client respectively with the `ridl` file.
 And all the `rpc` traffic goes through file read/write and other file operations.
 And moreover `rpcfs` hosted by the `rpcrouter` provides information for runtime monitoring and management.

 #### Runtime Dependency
 This project depends on the following 3rd-party packags at runtime: